 "You've got to have some tricks," he laughed.

 With Callahan's work done, so was the two-year restoration of Emily Dickinson's bedroom.

-Stepping into Emily Dickinson's bedroom is a deeply memorable part of Homestead tours for museum visitors.
+Begun in 2013, the 200th anniversary of the Homestead, the bedroom restoration project concluded in August 2015.
+For museum visitors, stepping into Emily Dickinson's bedroom has always been a deeply memorable part of Homestead tours.
 The second floor room, with windows looking out to the south towards the Holyoke Range and west to Amherst's downtown, was Emily's safe haven, a creative space where she could escape from the world and turn her focus to the poetry and letters that have become an essential part of world literature.